sach1nd3v/devops-resources/jenkins/README.md

             }
             …
         }

-- Much like we've seen with environment variables, parameters are accessed by their name proceeded by the params prefix.
-And if they're used in a string, they need to have a dollar sign at the beginning and can also be wrapped in curly braces.
+- Much like we've seen with environment variables, parameters are accessed by their name proceeded by the params prefix(` params.PARAMETER_NAME`).
+- And if they're used in a string, they need to have a dollar sign at the beginning and can also be wrapped in curly braces(`“${params.PARAMETER_NAME}”`)

-        params.PARAMETER_NAME
-        “${params.PARAMETER_NAME}”
 - Each parameter definition must include `a name, a default value, and a description` that explains the type of value that should be entered.
 Typically parameter names are assigned using all capital letters, so they can be easily identified in the code.
 - For pipelines, there are five different types of parameters we can use. `Strings, blocks of text, booleans, choices, and passwords`.
-- String and text parameters are represented by a text field in the Jenkins interface, where a user can enter freeform text.
-String parameters are best used for single word values.
-Text parameters are useful if you need to pass in a long block of text that contains multiple lines.
-- Boolean parameters let us pass in true or false values and are represented by a check mark in the Jenkins interface.
+-
 - Choice parameters present the user with a list of options to choose from.
-When we create a choice parameter, the options are entered as a list.
+When we create a choice parameter, the options are entered as a `list`.
 We don't have to specify a default though because the first value in this list will be used as the default value in the Jenkins interface.
 - Password parameters can be used to enter sensitive values like passwords and API keys.
-Password values are entered in the same way that string parameters are entered.
 However, password values are masked to keep them from being exposed.
-- Because pipeline parameters can change the Jenkins interface, it causes a sort of chicken and egg scenario.
-We can create a pipeline that defines parameters, but those parameters are not immediately available to the Jenkins job.
-So after you create a pipeline with parameters, you'll need to run the pipeline, which will actually encounter an error, especially if the default values are blank or aren't available for the job to process.
-But once the job is run a second time, the parameters will be available to be used.
+- Because pipeline parameters can change the Jenkins interface,.- - We can create a pipeline that defines parameters, but those parameters are not immediately available to the Jenkins job.
+So after you create a pipeline with parameters, you'll need to run the pipeline.
 - This is also the case if parameters are added or changed.
 If you modify or add a parameter, the pipeline will need to be run once before the change is applied.

         pipeline {